Development Environment

 Tested with VSCode, Pycharm

-Run this to build the environment:
+Run this in the dev shell to build the environment: